 Humane medical research letter to your local newspaper

-Dear Letters Editor
+Dear Letters Editor,

-Medical charities play an important role when it comes to human health, yet many – including Cancer Research UK, the British Heart Foundation and the Alzheimer’s Society – conduct or fund invasive research on animals.
+Medical charities play an important role when it comes to human health, yet many – including Cancer Research UK, the British Heart Foundation and the Alzheimer’s Society – conduct or fund invasive experiments on animals.

 Not only is animal research harmful to animals, it is also potentially harmful to people.
 Different species react very differently to different drugs and procedures.
 Drugs that are shown to be safe in animals may later prove to be dangerous in humans, while valuable cures and treatments can be missed if they fail in animal tests.